 Ayesha remembered their re-meet-cute slightly differently...

-"We were friends up until I was 19, and I thought we were just friends," Ayesha told Kennedy, admitting that she did dodge Steph's first attempt at a kiss.
+"We were friends up until I was 19, and I thought we were just friends," Ayesha told E!, admitting that she did dodge Steph's first attempt at a kiss.
 "I didn't know we had those feelings—I was flattered once I realized halfway through the dive-in that he had other feelings...Oh, he came all the way in and I went like"—she ducked back.
 "It was mid-conversation, it was very..." she shook her head.
-But "we had a do-over!"
+But, "we had a do-over!"

-"Yeah, it was like The Notebook," Steph Curry told Parents.
+"Yeah, it was like The Notebook," he told Parents.
 "The plan was to act like we were going to a family cookout.
 So we pulled up to the house, and I stopped in the middle of the driveway, got down on my knee, and went into my spiel.
 Little did I know the whole family was looking out the window, videotaping the moment."

-The couple do make a point of stealing away for parents-only time when they can, such as when they went to Paris and Lake Como for a romantic getaway in the summer of 2017, or their adults-only trip to Cabo San Lucas for this past Valentine's Day.
-Ayesha agreed with Jason Kennedy's assessment that Steph Curry has helped maked it cool for an athlete to visibly be in love with his wife.
+But the couple do make a point of stealing away for adults-only time when they can, such as when they went to Paris and Lake Como for a romantic vacation in the summer of 2017, or their trip to Cabo San Lucas for Valentine's Day in 2020, date night at the Met Gala in 2021 or their excursion to Ireland last September.

 "I think he's just never been the stereotypical guy in that environment.
 I'm proud of him for making that cool," she said, laughing.
 A proud homebody, her ideal date night is getting the kids to bed early, staying at home, "and just hammering through wine, watching TV and just cuddling."